 - Landscaping fabric – It will keep soil, roots, and other small debris from clogging up the pipe.
 There are specialised pipes that come with a landscape fabric “sock” built up into the design.

-Start by digging a trench for the french drain.
-The size is not set in stone and can vary depending on the function you need.
-For ground water draining a deeper trench would work best, while rain water will drain more easily if the drain is closer to the surface.
-Ensure the trench does not have any grooves and bumps as these will cause water to pool in them and prevent the proper drainage.
+A deeper trench would work best for groundwater draining, while rainwater will drain more easily if the drain is closer to the surface.
+The trench should not have any grooves and bumps as these will cause water to pool in them and prevent the proper drainage.

-Shovel around 5 centimeters of gravel on top of the landscaping fabric to prepare the pipe’s “bed”.
+Around 5 centimetres of gravel needs to be placed over the landscaping fabric to prepare the pipe’s “bed”.

-Shovel the gravel over the pipe until it almost fills the trench.
-It’s important to live some space to fill back soil.
-Now unpin the landscaping fabric and wrap it around.
-This way you ensure the french drain is protected from small particles from all sides.
+The gravel needs to be shovelled over the pipe until it almost fills the trench.
+It’s important for some space to be spared, so soil can be put back in.
+Then, the landscaping fabric is wrapped around the pipe and gravel.
+This way, the french drain is protected from small particles from all sides.

 Step 6 – Final touches

-Now you can choose what to do with the remaining space.
-You can either fill up with gravel, which will make rainwater draining easier, or just fill it back up with soil and plant turf over it.
-The point of wrapping the drain with landscape fabric is to minimize maintenance and ensure you won’t have to change piping for at least a few years.
-Which also mean if you choose to plant turf above, it won’t be disturbed in quite some time.
+The point of wrapping the drain with landscape fabric is to minimize future French drain maintenance and ensure you won’t have to change piping for at least a few years.
+This also means that if you choose to plant turf above the drainage system, it won’t be disturbed for quite some time.

 French drain maintenance tips